Home Rust Install Rust Programming Language In Linux

 This path will then be added to your PATH environment variable by

-modifying the profile file located at:
+modifying the profile files located at:

 /home/ostechnix/.profile